 Companies are always looking for ways to sell more products and close deals faster.

-Many organizations have utilized Value-Added Resellers – or VARs – as one of their channel marketing strategies in order to help them achieve these goals.
+Many organizations are turning to Value-Added Resellers – or VARs – as one of their channel marketing strategies in order to help them achieve these goals.
 Having a full understanding of what a VAR does, the challenges they face, and the opportunities to support these relationships will help organizations get the most out of their VAR partnerships.

 Value-Added Reselling is nothing new, but in the constantly changing world of modern sales, the strategies that lead to success with VARs require frequent evaluation.
 That’s why we’ve put together this information to help you decide if VARs are right for your company and how to optimize those relationships.